 At a glance

-- A productive and competitive agriculture is a key component of a comprehensive security policy.
-It reduces one-sided import dependencies and ensures a high level of self-sufficiency.
+- A productive and competitive farming sector is key to overall security.
+It reduces reliance on imports and ensures a high level of self-sufficiency.

 Content

-1. Agriculture as the key to greater sustainability
+1. Agriculture as a key to a sustainable future

 3. The agricultural sector as a driver of innovation